Boko Haram has been repelled, Cameroon's leader declares

 The region for years has been the target of suicide bombings and other attacks by Boko Haram fighters who spilled over the border from Nigeria, where the extremist group is based.
 Nearly a quarter-million people in Cameroon have been displaced.

+Boko Haram has not carried out a major attack in Cameroon in the past year and the number of attacks has fallen.
+Its fighters continue to attack military targets and cities in Nigeria's northeast despite repeated government declarations that it has been "crushed."

-Biya warned residents to remain vigilant despite recent progress including the re-opening last month of 40 schools along the border.
+Biya warned Far North residents to remain vigilant despite recent progress including the re-opening last month of 40 schools along the border.

 Not everyone warmed to the president's comments at the rally.